Gazza7205/cloud-workshop-labs/lab-exercise8.md

 This exercise introduces how to use external kubernetes secrets as Gateway Stored Passwords.
 [See other exercises](./readme.md#lab-exercises).

 ### This exercise requires pre-requisites
 Please perform the steps [here](./readme.md#before-you-start) to configure your environment if you haven't done so yet.
-This exercise follows on from [exercise 4](./lab-exercise4.md), make sure you've cloned this repository and added a Gateway v11.x license to the correct folder
+This exercise follows on from [exercise 7](./lab-exercise7.md), make sure you've cloned this repository and added a Gateway v11.x license to the correct folder

-You will have an updated gateway at this point, copy your gateway.yaml into [./exercise8-resources](./exercise8-resources/).
-Make sure that replicas is equal to 1 before applying.

 ## Key concepts
 - [Create Kubernetes Secret](#create-kubernetes-secret)